Wide-area monitoring

 As power networks scale up, operators need more detailed information, delivered instantly to prevent incidents and outages.
-Synaptec can provide Continuous-Point-On-Wave (CPOW) synchronised waveform data to monitor all voltage, current, temperature, vibration and strain signals.
+Synaptec can provide synchronised waveform data to monitor all voltage, current, temperature, vibration and strain signals.

 Get in touch